faithk7/tools/README.md

-A list of tools currently used.
+A list of tools currently used, continuously updating.